Days: 6 Days

 Our journey begins at Glacier Point, high above the bustling Yosemite Valley, and descends into the backcountry before making a steady uphill approach to Red Peak Pass.
 We cross the pass on Day 3 and then descend into the spectacular Merced River watershed and follow the rushing river through its deep canyon, passing Merced Lake and Little Yosemite Valley before arriving at Happy Isles in Yosemite Valley on the last day.
 You won’t see too many other people for much of the journey and you’ll feel like we have the park all to ourselves as we trek through this majestic landscape.
 This is a great wilderness adventure for those seeking a remote and challenging backpack.
 Join our Yosemite hiking guides to Red Peak Pass and enjoy the backpacking vacation of a lifetime.

-This epic Yosemite hiking tour will start with the group meeting Half Dome Village at a predetermined time.
+This epic Yosemite hiking tour will start with the group meeting Curry Village at a predetermined time.
 After getting organized, we will catch a shuttle to the trailhead Glacier Point, well-known for its dramatic views of Half Dome, Tenaya Canyon and Nevada Falls.
 We’ll soon leave the crowds behind as we follow Illilouette Creek southeast into the Yosemite wilderness.
 Our first night’s camp will be along the creek.
 Your guide will set up camp and cook the first of many delicious meals.

 Distance & Elevation: 7 miles, 1000 foot descent/1200 foot ascent